patchedsoul/stellar/README.md

      a compressed archive.
      `git clone https://gitlab.com/shanedora/bornstellar.git`

-  2. Navigate into the to level directory `cd stellar` and create a virtual environment and activate it.
+  2. Navigate into the top level directory `cd stellar/` and create a virtual environment and activate it.
      `virtualenv venv`
      `source ./venv/bin/activate`